American Association for Anatomy: Governance and structure

 The American Association for Anatomy (AAA) operates as a non-profit organization incorporated in the United States, with its headquarters located in Rockville, Maryland.
 The association is governed in accordance with its official bylaws, which define its structure, operational procedures, and the responsibilities of its leadership bodies.

 The principal governing body of the AAA is its Board of Directors, which is responsible for establishing strategic direction and overseeing the organization's overall operations and fiduciary responsibilities.
 The Board includes elected officers such as the President, President-Elect, and Past President, as well as other members-at-large who represent various sectors of the anatomical sciences community.
-Supporting the Board’s functions is the Executive Committee, which includes the key officers and provides leadership on administrative and policy matters between full Board meetings.
+Supporting the Board's functions is the Executive Committee, which includes the key officers and provides leadership on administrative and policy matters between full Board meetings.

 Publications

 The American Association for Anatomy (AAA) publishes three major peer-reviewed journals: Anatomical Sciences Education, The Anatomical Record, and Developmental Dynamics.
 These journals are published in partnership with Wiley.

 Anatomical Sciences Education, founded in 2008, is an international journal dedicated to the promotion of excellence in teaching and learning in the anatomical sciences.
 It publishes original research, reviews, and commentaries on educational methods, curriculum development, assessment strategies, and professional development for educators.
-It operates under a hybrid open access model, offering authors the option to make their articles freely available.
-It had a Journal Impact Factor of 5.2 in 2023.
+It operates under a hybrid open access model, offering authors the option to make their articles freely available and it had a Journal Impact Factor of 5.2 in 2023.

 The Anatomical Record, founded in 1906, is one of the oldest continuously published journals in the field of anatomy.
 It focuses on experimental and comparative studies that explore structure-function relationships in cells, tissues, and organisms.
 The journal encompasses a wide range of topics, including evolutionary biology, functional morphology, and imaging.
 It had a Journal Impact Factor of 1.8 in 2023.

 Page from a 1906 issue of The Anatomical Record.

 Developmental Dynamics, originally launched as The Journal of Anatomy and Embryology in 1901, publishes research in developmental biology with a particular emphasis on molecular, cellular, and genetic mechanisms underlying embryonic and postnatal development.
 The journal also features work that intersects with regenerative medicine and stem cell biology.
-It provides authors the option for open access publishing.
-It had a Journal Impact Factor of 2 in 2023.
+It provides authors the option for open access publishing and it had a Journal Impact Factor of 2 in 2023.